 D Non-sensitive – The final classification of district is a predominantly industrial area where there are few residential properties and commercial premises.
 This classification also applies to industrial cities and land that is generally unpopulated.

-In line with the specifics of the NEOM project, the monitoring program will be based on the following principles:
+In line with the specifics of the NEOM project, the noise monitoring program will be based on the following principles:

-Monitoring shall be carried out in the area of proposed or existing industrial facilities, commercial areas, educational campuses, residential areas, and areas proposed for leisure pursuits;
+monitoring shall be carried out in the area of proposed or existing industrial facilities, commercial areas, educational campuses, residential areas, and areas proposed for leisure pursuits;

-Noise monitoring programs shall be designed by trained specialists.
+noise monitoring programs shall be designed by trained specialists.
 The monitoring shall be carried out by engineers with appropriate training;

-Typical monitoring periods shall be a minimum 15 minutes and sufficient for statistical analysis.
+typical monitoring periods shall be a minimum 15 minutes and sufficient for statistical analysis.
 Monitoring should be carried out over differing time periods and durations in order to determine diurnal and seasonal patterns.
 The nature of the programme shall be at the technical specialists’ discretion and be relevant to the proposed use of the data;

-Sound level meters shall be capable of logging data continuously over the selected time period;
+sound level meters shall be capable of logging data continuously over the selected time period;

-Monitoring will cover differing time periods, including weekday and weekend days and nights;
+monitoring will cover differing time periods, including weekday and weekend days and nights;

-The type of acoustic indices recorded will be defined within this Standard;
+the type of acoustic indices recorded will be defined within this Standard;

-Monitors shall be located approximately 1.5 m above the ground and no closer than 3 m to any reflecting surface (e.g. wall); and
+monitors shall be located approximately 1.5 m above the ground and no closer than 3 m to any reflecting surface (e.g. wall); and

+sampling and analysis methods, including quality assurance and quality check (QA/QC) shall be conducted by, or under, the supervision of trained individuals.

+Any baseline vibration monitoring programme considered necessary or desirable will be based on the following principals:

+monitoring shall be carried out:

+in the area of existing sources of vibration, where the use of the predicted vibration from the new source alone is not considered adequate to assess impacts, and where cumulative vibration arising from those existing sources and the project are considered relevant to the ESIA process;

+where suitable guidance does not exist regarding the sensitivity of the receptor and/or where it is necessary for the assessment to understand the current exposure to enable informed assessment;

+vibration monitoring programs shall be designed by trained specialists.
+The monitoring shall be carried out by engineers with appropriate training;

+the nature of the monitoring programme shall be at the technical specialists’ discretion, and enable sufficient data to be collected, at appropriate times and over a sufficient period for a representative data set to be collected that is relevant to the proposed use of the data;

+vibration measurement method(s) used will be in accordance with the Standard, and selected to be appropriate for the receptor and impact being studied; and

-Sampling and analysis methods, including quality assurance and quality check (QA/QC) shall be conducted by, or under, the supervision of trained individuals.
+sampling and analysis methods, including quality assurance and quality check (QA/QC) shall be conducted by, or under, the supervision of trained individuals.

-The proposed approach considers that sampling will be undertaken by trained professionals and overseen a team lead recognized by the Institute of Acoustics (IoA) to undertake noise and vibration assessments.
+The proposed approach considers that sampling will be undertaken by trained professionals and overseen a team lead recognized by the UK Institute of Acoustics (IoA) or equivalent professional institution in the field of acoustics to undertake noise and vibration assessments.

 Monitoring Objective